Randilwelikala/Randilwelikala/README.md

 📫 Contact me at: `randilgimantha646@gmail.com`

 🧠 Strengths:
-- Logical Thinking & Algorithm Design
-- UI/UX-focused frontend development
+- Strong logical thinking and mathematics skills
+- Capable in developing websites, mobile apps, and backend systems
+- Focused on functionality and performance over UI/UX design
-- Leadership and communication through tutoring and teamwork
+- Excellent communication and leadership through tutoring and collaboration

 ---